|

 opposite.
 Our moral understanding is effected through responsible action.

-Understanding freedom has become confusing for some, partially because of such
+Understanding freedom has become confusing for some, partially

 concepts as political correctness and the distortion and creation of rights